Sharma-Neha03/Ping-Pong-game/README.md

 # Ping-Pong-game
 This is my first game
 <br>
-A simple Ping Pong game built using [Technology used: Java, JavaScript, etc.].
+A simple Ping Pong game built using [Technology used: Java].
 <br>
 Players control paddles to hit the ball and compete for points.